-Today we’re looking at APIs and Microservices.
+API as a Service (APIaaS) streamlines the creation and management of APIs in a cloud-based environment.
 If your enterprise is planning a digital transformation strategy or in the process of migrating to the cloud, you’ve probably heard the terms “microservices” and “APIs.”
 However, as common as these words are, few people actually understand them unless they’re working as developers.

 Let’s begin by defining “API.”
 Techopedia describes an Application Program Interface (API) like this: